Wednesday November 13, 2019

 Landscapes are dynamic - they constantly grow and change, as do their care needs to ensure they continue to thrive.
 They need consistent, ongoing service to keep them looking their best, and secure their longevity within the space.

 When you hear, "landscape maintenance,” you might automatically conjure a mental image of the neighborhood lawn service, rolling up in the early morning with mower, edger, and blower in tow.
 But landscape maintenance, much like landscape design, encompasses so many more tasks than your basic lawn service!

 Full-fledged landscape maintenance extends to shrub trimming, refreshing mulch, tree trimming, and even irrigation upkeep as well.
 The ultimate goal with all of these services is to keep a yard and garden safe, healthy, and attractive.
 After all, a landscape designed with you in mind is an investment!
-Professional lawn service not only protects that investment, but saves you time, and ensures your landscape is getting the expert care it needs.
+Professional lawn service not only protects that investment, but saves you time, and your Lakeland lawn care company ensures your landscape is getting the expert care it needs.

 Your All-in-One Answer

 When planning for your own landscaping needs, consider a company that can address both landscape design and ongoing landscape maintenance.
-Fortunately, Pyle’s Lawn Service is that answer!
+Fortunately, your local Lakeland lawn care professionals over at Pyle’s Lawn Service is that answer!
 From designing and installation of landscapes to irrigation maintenance and weekly, year-round lawn service, Pyle’s is here to provide excellent, personalized service to residents and business owners alike in the greater Polk County area.
 Visit our Services page to learn about what we can offer you when thinking about your own landscaping needs.